-This week’s lesson is no exception.
-We are going to talk about positive change by utilizing some previously taught soft skills.
-Specifically, let’s use self-knowledge, awareness, and memory to manifest positive and productive change.
-You have all the tools you need to evolve for the better, but I add some mavens 101 strategy and resources.
-Let’s go.
+We are going to talk about positive change by utilizing your intrapersonal skills: self-knowledge, awareness, focus, discipline and self control to manifest positive and productive change.
+You have all the tools you need to evolve for the better, now mix that with a little Mavens 101 guidance and let’s go.

 Positive thoughts, words, and actions lead to positive happenings and interactions, which lead to healthy self-esteem and self-development.
-Evolve for the better with these tricks and tips to turn negative into positive habits from Mavens 101, Strategic Coach Geneen.
+Evolve for the better with these tricks and tips to turn negative into positive habits.

-Now is the time to download a mavens 101 life strategy tool.
+Now is the time to download a Mavens 101 Life Strategy Tool.
 Download the Mavens 101 Change Tracker.
-Keep track of what, why, when, and how.
-With this tool, you will write down what you want to change, why you want to change, when you are triggered, and how you plan to flip the habit to a positive and/or productive behavior.
+With the tracking tool, you will write down what you want to change and why you want to change, plus note when you are triggered, and finally how you plan to flip the habit to a positive and/or productive behavior.

 You may need to break your negative behaviors into smaller deeds or actions.
-For example, if you pinpoint your meat consumption as a habit you wish to change, start going meatless 1-2x per week and gradually increase the meatless meals.
+For example, if you pinpoint your meat consumption as a habit you wish to change, commit to 1-2x per week and gradually increase the meatless meals.

 If your environment negatively impacts you, start to remove yourself from the people, places, or things that adversely influence your behavior.
-For instance, filter counterproductive news or accounts from your social media feed.
+For instance, don’t go to a burger restaurant if your goal is meatless.
 Furthermore, if a negative mindset plagues you, it is time to put yourself into a better headspace.
 In this instance, you might flip a negative thought, statement, or feeling into something more positive.
 For example, you might decide that even though an event is not what you were expecting, you are going to get the most out of the experience.

 Decide what positive action better serves your purpose then replace it accordingly.
 For example, if you want to stop being overly critical.
 The next time you have a negative critique that you wish to share, stop and replace that critique with a compliment.
 While you may not like one thing, you can find another to compliment.